lighterio/ltl/README.md

 [Jade](http://jade-lang.com/reference/)-like syntax to generate HTML at [doT](https://github.com/olado/doT)-like speeds.

-If you love tight code and fast rendering, you're right at home.
+If you love tight code and fast rendering, you'll be right at home with Ltl.

 ## Getting Started